maarten-pennings/Lego-Mindstorms/ms4/faq.md

   Now has motor calibration (that O is 0 degrees).
   Now has robot (extensions) from the community.
 - The Hub OS version is 2.1.4.13
-- The `sys.implementation` micropython 1.11.0
+- The `sys.implementation` MicroPython 1.11.0
 - The `sys.version` 3.4.0

 ![App and OS version](images/version10.0.3.png)